ktekinay/M_Crypto/README.md

 Bcrypt uses Blowfish to create a hash.
 The more rounds you specify, the longer it takes.
 You can either create your own salt according to the Bcrypt standard or let the module do it for you.
 See the example above in Examples.

-## About ECB, CBC, and the Vector
+## <a name='about-ecb-etc'></a>About ECB, CBC, and the Vector

 ECB encryption treats each block of data individually.
 This means that repeating blocks will be encrypted in the same way.
 For example, using Blowfish to encrypt the repeating data "12345678ABCDEFGH12345678" will lead to this result as hex: "DA6003664651D153 805D00DD8BF2133B DA6003664651D153".
 Notice the first 8 bytes are identical the last 8 bytes.

 CBC will chain encryption so the result of the each block will affect the next block.
 Using CBC and no vector in the above example will result in: "DA6003664651D153 2066457C3AE99820 5C937C55EE7EDEF0".
-Notice that the first block is identical to that produced by ECB but the subsequent bytes are different.
+Notice that the first block is identical to that produced by ECB but the subsequent blocks are different.

 When using CBC, you can affect the result of the first block by specifying an initial vector, a number of bytes equal to the block size of the Encrypter (8 bytes for Blowfish, 16 bytes for AES).
 The vector is ignored when using ECB.

-## About Padding
+## <a name='about-padding'></a>About Padding

 Encryption algorithms require that data be given in multiples of known block sizes (8 bytes for Blowfish, 16 bytes for AES), but because the real world is rarely that neat, data must be padded to the required bytes.